Affordability

 Means Test: The physical, mental, emotional and financial health of our applicants is vitally important to MHA.
 We have implemented a system whereby those health criteria are established when offering accommodation, periodically after that, and at the time of wanting to contract with MHA, in order for both parties (MHA and the applicant) to understand and accept the financial and other obligations ahead

-Payment of Life Right: When a Waiting List applicant has been offered a cottage or apartment, and indicates acceptance, a 10% deposit on the Life Right amount is required, with the balance being paid or guaranteed prior to the applicant moving into the accommodation
+Payment of Life Right: When a Waiting List applicant has been offered a cottage or apartment, and indicates acceptance, a 10% deposit on the Life Right amount is required, with the balance being paid or guaranteed prior to the applicant being authorized to make any alterations and improvements, and to moving into the accommodation

 Monthly Levy: This applies to cottages, apartments and frail care accommodation, must be paid monthly, and interest may be charged on overdue amounts